awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_UpdateDataRetention.md

 Required: Yes

  ** [DataRetentionChangeInHours](#API_UpdateDataRetention_RequestSyntax) **   <a name="KinesisVideo-UpdateDataRetention-request-DataRetentionChangeInHours"></a>
 The retention period, in hours\.
 The value you specify replaces the current value\.
+The maximum value for this parameter is 87600 \(ten years\)\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: Yes